On the limits of the Navier-Stokes equations

 are obtained.
 With the identity $\; {\bf v}\cdot [\, \nabla \cdot (\textsf{p})^{\rm o}] + (\textsf{p})^{\rm o} : \nabla {\bf v} = \nabla\cdot [ (\textsf{p})^{\rm o}\cdot {\bf v}] $ , the sum of $w_K$ and $w_I$, $w = w_K + w_I$, is given by

-Insertion of (37) and (58) in (65)--(67) yields
+Insertion of (37) and (58) in (68)--(70) yields

-With Gau\ss' integral theorem, a consequence of (67) or (70) is that the total energy $E = \int \! w \, d^3 {\bf r}$ inside a closed solid surface, or in entire space, is constant,
+With Gau\ss' integral theorem, a consequence of (70) or (73) is that the total energy $E = \int \! w \, d^3 {\bf r}$ inside a closed solid surface, or in entire space, is constant,

-and this proves that the system [(23),(60),(61)] is indeed energy conservative.
+and this proves that the Navier--Stokes system in its complete form [(23),(60),(61)] is indeed energy conservative.
 Naturally, the conservation of energy relates to $E$ in total, not to its parts $E_K = \int \! w_K \, d^3 {\bf r}$ and $E_I = \int \! w_I \, d^3 {\bf r}$ individually.
-Thus, a violation of the integrity of the complete Navier--Stokes system would have the unacceptable consequence that energy is not conserved.
+Thus, a violation of the integrity of the complete Navier--Stokes system would have the consequence that energy is not conserved.

-If we express the right--hand sides of (68) and (69) in component form, it will be difficult to attach a physical meaning to all the terms arising.
+If we express the right--hand sides of (71) and (72) in component form, it will be difficult to attach a physical meaning to all the terms arising.
 We can, however, bundle terms in a useful way and get a better physical understanding thereby.
 We do this by introducing the following abbreviations:

-whereby the energy equations (68) and (69) adopt the short form
+whereby the energy equations (71) and (72) adopt the short form